 If you are a member of the Occidental community planning any sort of research concerning human subjects, please complete the appropriate Approval Request Form (your proposal request - see the text link below) and submit it along with any other supporting information, e.g., consent/assent form, to firstname.lastname@example.org.
 In addition, you will be asked to submit a hard copy with signatures to the Interim IRB Coordinator, Patricia Micciche.
 The proposal will be reviewed by the IRB Coordinator for completeness.
 Then, depending on the nature of the research requiring review, it will either be reviewed by the full committee or receive an expedited review.
 Please note: The committee meets monthly during the regular academic year, and does not generally meet during the summer months of June, July and August; therefore, researchers should make appropriate plans.
 Customarily, the first committee meeting of the academic year is in early September and the last meeting of the year is in early May.

 CITI training in human subject research is required starting August 1, 2018 as part of the HSRRC-IRB review process, and before approval of a research project.
 Principal Investigators including student and faculty reseachers, as well as faculty mentors/supervisors, should plan to complete the training well in advance of submitting a request for human subject research to Occidental's HSRRC-IRB.
 Documentation of training should be submitted as a PDF file when you submit a request to conduct research with human subjects to the HSRRC-IRB Office at email@example.com.

 Research may not begin until you have been formally notified that your proposal has been approved by the HSRRC Chair or designated HSRRC member.

-The Approval Request Form (proposal request) and accompanying forms can be viewed and printed by clicking below:
+The Approval Request Form (proposal request) and accompanying forms can be viewed and printed: